Will Baylor cover the spread vs. Michigan State? Betting Trends, Record ATS

 Baylor vs. Michigan State: Betting Trends, Record ATS, Home/Road Splits - December 16

-The No. 6 Baylor Bears (9-0) are favored (-3.5) to extend a nine-game winning streak when they visit the Michigan State Spartans (4-5) at 2:00 PM ET on Saturday, December 16, 2023 at Little Caesars Arena.
+The No. 6 Baylor Bears (9-0) are favored (-3.5) to build on a nine-game winning streak when they visit the Michigan State Spartans (4-5) at 2:00 PM ET on Saturday, December 16, 2023 at Little Caesars Arena.
 The game airs on FOX.
+The matchup has an over/under of 143.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!